LinusBorg/portal-vue/README.md

 </p>

-For more detailed documentation and additional Information, visit <a href="http://portal-vue.github.io">the docs</a>
+For more detailed documentation and additional Information, please visit <a href="http://portal-vue.github.io">the docs</a>

 ## Installation